RosterElf Logo

 Gather relevant documentation

-Collect all documents related to the employee's employment and the circumstances of the claim.
+Collect all documents related to the employee's employment and the circumstances of the claim, including records that support your version of events.

 Tips: